 Using input received from the public at these meetings, as well as from the various resource and regulatory agencies involved with this project, the Project Team developed Potential Alternative Corridors that were presented to the public during Public Information Meetings in Bennettsville on September 7, 2006 and in Hamlet, NC on September 12, 2006.

-The Recommended Preferred Alternative was presented to the public on July 19, 2007.
+The Draft EIS was approved in July 2007 and circulated for comments.
+It included a Recommended Preferred Alternative.
 Public Hearings were conducted on August 14 in Bennettsville, and on August 28 in Hamlet, North Carolina.